Evan-sudo/Swift_WRF/README.md

-we propose SwiftWRF, a deformable 2D Gaussian splatting framework that synthesizes WRF spectra at arbitrary positions under single-sided transceiver mobility.
+We propose SwiftWRF, a deformable 2D Gaussian splatting framework that synthesizes WRF spectra at arbitrary positions under single-sided transceiver mobility.
 SwiftWRF employs CUDA-accelerated rasterization to render spectra at over 100k FPS and uses the lightweight MLP to model the deformation of 2D Gaussians, effectively capturing mobility-induced WRF variations.
 In addition to novel spectrum synthesis, the efficacy of SwiftWRF is further underscored in its applications in angle-of-arrival (AoA) and received signal